future-architect/gcp-instance-scheduler/README.md

   * Cloud Scheduler --> Pub/Sub --> CloudFunction
     * https://cloud.google.com/scheduler/docs/start-and-stop-compute-engine-instances-on-a-schedule
 * 🚧Limitation🚧
-   * Stop only、this tool does not support restart yet
+   * Stop only.
+This tool does not support restart yet
-     * if you need to recover, you should restart instances manually
+     * If you need to recover, you should restart instances manually

 ## Config